Tim-Marder/Python-Web-Server/README.md

 7. Start the web server with `py webserver2.py`.
     - Test the multi-threaded web server by putting `ip:port/filename.pdf` into the URL of 2 or more of client's web browsers.
 The PDF contrents should be displayed.
 This tests the multi-threadedness of the web server and the contents should be loaded for the 2+ web browser windows quicker than in a single-threaded web server.
     - Test the returned 404 status code by misspelling the *filename.pdf* in the URL.
+   **Note**: *This would also work with HTML files and any type of files.
+The reason we used a PDF file to test this is because an HTML file loads really quickly and we wouldn't be able to tell whether or not our multithreadedness truly worked*

 ### SUBMISSION